dasingh9/gemini-api-wrapper/README.md

       const result = await dao.callGeminiAPI(prompt);
       res.status(200).json({ content: result });
     } catch (error) {
-	  // TODO: Use a global error handler to handle the request res.status(500).json({ error: 'Failed to fetch content from Gemini' }); // once you have your global error hanler, you can remove this line
+	  // TODO: Implement a global error handler to handle the request
+      // once you have your global error hanler, you can replace the line below with `next(error)` res.status(500).json({ error: 'Failed to fetch content from Gemini' });
     }
   }
 }